smlungwana/sqa-automation-framework/README.md

 ## General info
-This Selenium Web automation project navigates to [MADISON ISLAND](http://demo-store.seleniumacademy.com/) demo store to buy a product.
+This Selenium Web automation project navigates to [MADISON ISLAND](http://demo-store.seleniumacademy.com/) to perform user operations.

 ## Technologies
 Project was created using: